Enrica Lexie case: Related developments

 In June 2014, before the start of the 2014 FIFA World Cup, the Italian Football Federation released two official blue T-shirts printed with the marines' names, to express the Federation's support for them.

 Ferrari was criticised after it displayed Italian Navy ensigns on F1 cars competing at the 2012 Indian Grand Prix.
 A company statement read "Ferrari will carry the flag of the Italian Navy on the cars driven by Fernando Alonso and Felipe Massa [to pay] tribute to one of the outstanding entities of our country, also in the hope that the Indian and Italian authorities will soon find a solution to the situation currently involving two sailors from the Italian Navy."
 A spokesperson for the Indian Ministry of External Affairs spokesperson noted that the use of "sporting events to promote a cause which is not of a sporting nature and one which is sub judice is not in keeping with the spirit of sport".

-Although most of the Italian public opinion was convinced that the marines are innocent, some far-left groups claim they are guilty.

 Finally, in June 2021, India's Supreme court closed the case.